World of Radio Schedule as of March 9, 2014:

 To Asia & Pacific WRN1 can be received on WorldSpace AsiaStar.
 Additionally, WRN1 may be received throughout Asia and the Pacific via satellite on AsiaSat-2 at 100.5 degrees East.
 World of Radio is heard on Sunday at 1400 UT.

-To North America WRN1 may be received throughout North America on SiriusXM Satellite Radio Channel 120.
+To North America WRN1 may not be received throughout North America on SiriusXM Satellite Radio Channel 120.
 WRN1 is broadcast on Telstar 5, 97.0 degrees West, Transponder 27, 12.177 GHz, Vertical Polarisation, 23,000 Msym/s, FEC 2/3, DVB MPEG2 and choose Audio Channel WRN1 (English).
 World of Radio is heard Saturday 1731 UT, and 1831 UT during standard time.
 Subtract 6 hours for CST, 5 for CDT.

 Times and days here are strictly UT.

 North American broadcast is also on Internet, from European and North American servers via http://live.wrn.org:8080/ramgen/live/wrnengnaeu.smi or http://live.wrn.org:8080/ramgen/live/wrnengnaus.smi.